Kristiania Elektriske Sporvei: Early operations and expansion

 The company gradually expanded its fleet and by 1898 it had taken delivery of twenty-one Class A trams and twelve trailers.
 A year later a further six trailers were delivered.
 Jørgen Barth took over as managing director in 1898.
 The same year the Holmenkollen Line opened and at Majorstuen there was a transfer between the trams of KES and Holmenkolbanen.
 The company took delivery of its first nine larger Class U trams in 1899.
-This was followed by a further five in 1902 and another five in 1905 and 1906.
+This was followed by a further five in 1902 and another five each in 1905 and 1906.
 From 1901 KES introduced regular stops instead of stopping on signal.

 The company's next task was extending the Skøyen Line and building a route via Frogner plass to Majorstuen.
-KSS had originally been given a permit to extend its Vestbanen Line to Frogener, but they were required to start construction within 1901.
-When they failed to do this, the municipality instead offered the permit to KES.
-The company started construction and the first part of the Frogner Line, from Parkveien to Frogner plass, opened in October 1902.
-That years KES was paying eight percent dividend.
-The Skøyen Line, which was at the time named the Bygdøy Line, was extended to Skøyen on 21 June 1903.
+The KSS permit to extend its Vestbanen Line to Frogener was contingent on a construction start in 1901.
+That failure caused the municipality to offered KES the permit.
+The first phase of the Frogner Line, from Parkveien to Frogner plass, opened in October 1902 and KES was paying an eight percent dividend.
+The Skøyen Line, which was at the time named the Bygdøy Line, was operational to Skøyen on 21 June 1903.
 There was little investment the following years, although in 1907 and 1908 the company built double track to Frogner and to Thune.
 By 1907 the company had an annual revenue of NOK 700,000.